seanbaxter/DirectXShaderCompiler/docs/SystemLibrary.rst

 -----------------------

-There must be no functionality specified in the interface of ``lib/System`` that isn't actually used by LLVM.
-We're not writing a general purpose operating system wrapper here, just enough to satisfy LLVM's needs.
-And, LLVM doesn't need much.
+There must be no functionality specified in the interface of ``lib/System`` that isn't actually used by LLVM37.
+We're not writing a general purpose operating system wrapper here, just enough to satisfy LLVM37's needs.
+And, LLVM37 doesn't need much.
 This design goal aims to keep the ``lib/System`` interface small and understandable which should foster its actual use and adoption.